Can I Replace a Damaged Panel of My Garage Door?

 The biggest reason you shouldn’t try to DIY repair your garage door is that it’s dangerous.
 Garage doors weigh several hundred pounds, and it can come down with enough force to cause serious injury.
 Technicians know how to work with these heavy doors carefully, but most homeowners don’t.

 The springs used in garage door systems also pose a significant danger.
 To hold up such a heavy door, overhead springs hold a lot of tension.
 If these springs break during repair, they release that tension and send pieces flying with a force that could be fatal.
 So, you should never try to fix or replace a torsion spring on your garage door by yourself.
 While other garage door parts may seem less dangerous like your cables, keep in mind these parts all work in unison to support the weight of your garage door and shouldn’t be seen as a light repair.

 Because repairing a garage door can be difficult and dangerous, it’s a good idea to get help from a professional instead of tackling the project yourself.

 At Blankenship Garage Doors, we’re dedicated to providing our clientele with excellent service.
+We proudly serve Bend, La Pine, Madras, Redmond, and surrounding areas of Central Oregon.
 Our experienced team can repair your garage door safely and quickly.
 Call Blankenship today to learn how.